What is UX design?

 - Evaluation—conduct usability tests and other types of evaluations to understand how users think about technological solutions, and to identify and correct any issues that prevent users from having great experiences

 What kind of jobs do people with these skills get?

 Job titles include: User experience (UX) designer, usability engineer, information architect, interaction designer, user experience architect, information designer, user interface designer, UX developer, and user researcher.

 Are these skills in demand on the job market?

 UX skills are in high demand, ranking in several lists of top high-paying careers.
-Starting salaries in UX design are about $63,000, according to a report by the Nielsen Norman Group.
+Starting salaries in UX design are about $69,000, according to a report by the Nielsen Norman Group, and average salaries are about $83,000 according to glassdoor.com.
 Try searching job sites for some of the titles listed above to see for yourself what the current job-market demand is like.

 What is the student experience like in the UX design major?

-Most UX design courses are taught in studio environments, where students are actively engaged in working on projects, learning concepts and skills that have tangible applications.
-The major is structured around two types of studios: Learning Studios and Experience Studios.
-In Learning Studios, students learn, hands-on, how to conduct user research, frame problems, create prototypes and evaluate them.
-In Experience Studios, students apply the skills they learned in the Learning Studios to work on client projects.
-By the time they graduate, UX students will have 3.5 years of working experience on real client projects.
+Most UX design courses are taught in studio environments, where students are actively engaged in working on projects and learning concepts and skills that have tangible application.
+The UX major is structured around two types of studios: Learning Studios and Experience Studios.
+In Learning Studios, students learn—hands-on—how to conduct user research, frame problems, and create and evaluate prototypes.
+In Experience Studios, students apply the skills they learned in the Learning Studios to work on projects for industry clients.
+By the time they graduate, UX students will have 3.5 years of experience working on real client projects.